Azure/azure-sdk-for-net/sdk/communication/Azure.Communication.Administration/samples/Sample2_PhoneNumberAdministrationClient.md

 ## Reserve phone numbers

-Phone numbers need to be reserved for purchase.
-Reservation is a long running operation that can be started by CreateReservationOptions function that returns an PhoneNumberReservationOperation object.
-PhoneNumberReservationOperation can be used to update status of the operation and to check for completeness.
+Phone numbers need to be reserved before they can be purchased.
+Reservation is a long running operation that can be started by `CreateReservationOptions` function that returns an `PhoneNumberReservationOperation` object. `PhoneNumberReservationOperation` can be used to update status of the operation and to check for completeness.

 ```C# Snippet:ReservePhoneNumbers
 var reservationName = "My reservation";